 17. Try Porto’s best specialty coffee

 The specialty coffee scene is still in its infancy in Portugal, but 7G Roaster is proudly paving the way in Porto, roasting many varieties of coffee on-site.
 Their cafe offers some amazing coffee, not to mention breakfas, and brunch.

 Hidden in an alley among the port cellars but just one street away from the docks of Gaia (the opposite side of the river), it’s a lovely bright and calming space.

 18. Try all the tea at Rota do Cha

 When to visit Porto

 Porto is a year-round destination.
 I myself have visited in January, March, July, and November.

-Do keep in mind that northern Portugal is a wetter and colder region than the center or south.
+Do keep in mind that northern Portugal is wetter and colder than the center or south.
 While still having a mild climate, Porto does has a way of being a bit darker and mistier than other parts of the country — particularly in winter — though this does also give it a great vibe.

-I think late July and August is not an ideal time to visit as this is when the masses are travelling all over Europe.
+I think late July and August are poor times to visit as this is when the masses are traveling all over Europe.
 Unless you have children on summer break or you can only take time off during this period, there is really no reason to travel in August.
 If you have the option at all, I think it’s nicer to save your trip for a better time.

-Spring and autumn are wonderful times to visit as there are fewer crowds, prices are lower, but the weather is still very pleasant.
+Spring and autumn are fantastic times to visit.
+There are fewer crowds, prices are lower, but you’ll still have pleasant weather.